-The current body of 45 Ph.D. students in Psychology comprises 7 U.S. ethnic minorities (as defined by the LA Board of Regents) and 5 non-US citizens.
+The 2013-2014 body of 46 Ph.D. students in Psychology comprises 9 U.S. ethnic minorities (as defined by the LA Board of Regents) and 3 non-US citizens.
 Thirty-four of the students are women.
-The average GRE is 1224 (equivalent to V=157; Q=153 on the new scoring) with an entering gpa of 3.68.
-All students hold a tuition waiver for five years, and receive partial support for health insurance.
-At present, 24 students are funded as teaching assistants, 12 are funded from federal sources, 5 on institutional fellowships (including BOR), and 4 are funded on full-time pre-doctoral internships and 3 are advanced students not in local residence.
+The average GRE is 1260 (equivalent to V=159; Q=153 on the new scoring) with an entering gpa of 3.68.
+All students hold a tuition waiver while they on stipend (or internship), and receive partial support for health insurance through the university.
+At present, 23 students are funded as teaching assistants, 8 are funded from federal sources, 9 on institutional fellowships (including BOR), and 6 are funded on full-time pre-doctoral internships and 3 are advanced students not in local residence.

 Approximately 15% of the students had received a Master's degree from another institution before coming to Tulane University.